-Does Eating Cat Feces Harm your Dog?
+Does Eating Cat Feces Harm Your Dog?

-Health Risks from Dog Eating Cat Feces
+Health Risks for Dogs Eating Cat Feces

-When your puppy goes "treasure hunting", he may get much more than a tasty treat.
+When your puppy goes "treasure hunting," he may get much more than a tasty treat.
 Depending on the lifestyle of your cat and her level of care, several types of parasites could be waiting for this opportunity to continue their life cycles.
-Cat droppings, under the right circumstances, may contain protozoans such as giardia and infectious eggs from roundworms, hookworms and occasionally whipworms, according to Pet Education.
+Cat droppings, under the right circumstances, may contain protozoans such as giardia and infectious eggs from roundworms, hookworms, and occasionally whipworms, according to Pet Education.

 Types of Worms

 While there is no doubt that Rover can get worms by ingesting kitty "Tootsie Rolls," in order for this to happen, Fluffy has to have worms to start with, and they have to be the right kind.
 For instance, dogs are not primary hosts of Toxocara cati, the most common type of roundworm found in cats.
 However, dogs and cats both can be infected with the less common Toxascaris leonina roundworm species, according to Mar Vista Animal Medical Center.
-Similarly with hookworms, the Ancylostoma tubaeforme species typically infects only cats, while the opportunistic Ancylostoma braziliense and Uncinaria stenocephala may infect both cats and dogs.
+Similarly, with hookworms, the Ancylostoma tubaeforme species typically infects only cats, while the opportunistic Ancylostoma braziliense and Uncinaria stenocephala may infect both cats and dogs.

 In order to share your kitty's worms, Rover must consume feces containing eggs at the infectious stage.
 This means timing is an important factor.
 Make sure you clean your yard often.
 If your puppy eats some cat droppings, consider that the larvated eggs of Toxascaris leonina do not become infective until at least a week after being shed, according to the Companion Animal Parasite Council.
 Hookworm larvae, under optimal conditions, reach the infective stage in approximately four to seven days, according to the Center for Food Security and Public Health.
-This means that under the right circumstances, Fluffy's feces may have already decomposed leaving behind eggs that can stick to your dog's paw pads and ingested when your dog grooms himself.
+This means that under the right circumstances, Fluffy's feces may have already decomposed, leaving behind eggs that can stick to your dog's paw pads and ingested when your dog grooms himself.